Ethiopia Senior Avocado and Trials Coordinator (Fixed-term)

 Across all roles, these are the general qualifications we look for.
 For this role specifically, you will have:

-- At least 3-5+ years of experience in avocado seedling production, grafting management, plant health diagnostics, and smallholder farming systems.
+- Avocado Expertise: A minimum of 3 years of experience and expert-level knowledge of avocado propagation, grafting management, plant health diagnostics, and smallholder farming systems.

 Preferred Start Date